-This device is equipped with a velcro strap that goes around your wrists and a metal hook that’s attached to it so you can hold in your palm.
+Weight Lifting hooks are equipped with a velcro strap that goes around your wrists and a metal hook that’s attached to it so you can hold in your palm.

-When going for heavy reps, usually the first thing that starts to fail is our grip before we even begin to reach muscle fatigue.
-Having grip strength is very crucial for being able to overload and stimulate the intended muscle that’s being worked.
+When going for heavy reps, usually the first thing that starts to fail is your grip before you even begin to reach muscle fatigue.
+I really hate when this happens.

 But like most straps or other accessories, you don’t have to use it unless you really need to especially when going heavy.

-So I’ve covered some things about workout accessories here and wanted to give you a general outline on what types there are and what kind of value they can bring to your training.
+I’ve covered some things about workout accessories here and wanted to give you a general outline on what types there are and what kind of value they can bring to your training.